ansegura7/ansegura7.github.io/aboutme.md

 ### More about me

 Senior Software Developer at <a href="http://ovsgroup.com/" target="_blank">OVS Group</a>
+Lecturer of the course "Introduction to Programming", Department of Systems and Computing Engineering, at <a href="https://uniandes.edu.co/" target="_blank">Universidad de los Andes</a>.
 Master of Information Engineering
 Data Mining Expert
 Computer Engineer